What is coaching?

 Coaching does not assume that you are ‘broken’; I am not here to ‘fix’ you.
 It does not involve the diagnosis or treatment of mental disorders, nor is it a substitute for counselling, psychotherapy, mental health care or substance abuse treatment.

-So, you might not be ready for coaching if you:
+You might not be ready for coaching if you:

 - Don’t feel ready to talk about yourself or to make changes in your life.
-If that’s you right now, I’d suggest you sign up to my blog so you can get to know me and read my free advice, and then get in touch when you do feel ready to make a shift.
+If that’s you right now, I’d suggest you sign up to my email newsletter so you can get to know me and read my free advice, and then get in touch when you do feel ready to make a shift.

 - Are looking for a space to complain about what other people do or don’t do.
 Of course, we all need to ‘vent’ from time to time, but our focus will be on what you learn from what’s going on and will do differently going forwards.